LUKEVwaffel/realmlwebdesign/replit.md

 A full-stack web application for ML WebDesign consisting of three main parts:
 1. **Public Portfolio Website** - Showcases work and builds credibility for potential clients
-2. **DUO Client Portal** - The client-facing portal branded as "DUO by ML WebDesign" where invited clients can manage their projects, view payments, documents, and communicate with the team
+2. **DUO Client Portal** - The client-facing portal branded as "DUO" where invited clients can manage their projects, view payments, documents, and communicate with the team
 3. **Admin Dashboard** - Enables business owners (Luke Vetsch & Makaio Roos) to manage all clients, projects, and business analytics

 This is NOT a marketplace or application system.
 Clients are manually added by admins after offline conversations.
 The public site is purely for portfolio showcase.